elahe-hosseini98/CARLA-AI-Pilot/README.md

 Feel free to explore the repository and its projects.
 Each project folder contains more details, including implementation and code structure. **Contributions and feedback are always welcome!**

-Below is a brief overview of each project.
+Below is a brief overview of each project:

 ---